stitchdata/docs/_saas-integrations/pipedrive/v05-10-2016/pipedrive-v05-10-2016.md

       - name: role_id
       - name: timezone_name

 # -------------------------- #
 #      Setup Instructions    #
 # -------------------------- #

-requirements-list:
-  - item: ""
-  - item: ""

-requirements-info:

 setup-steps:
-  - title: "Creating a Stitch Pipedrive User"
+  - title: "Create a Stitch {{ integration.display_name }} user"
     anchor: "create-stitch-pipedrive-user"
     content: |
-      To ensure Stitch can access and replicate all your data, the Pipedrive credentials you use to connect to Stitch need **Admin permissions**.
-We recommend that you [create a separate Pipedrive Admin user for Stitch](http://support.pipedrive.com/hc/en-us/articles/207319685-How-to-add-edit-remove-a-user), but this isn’t mandatory to use the integration.
+      To ensure Stitch can access and replicate all your data, the {{ integration.display_name }} credentials you use to connect to Stitch need **Admin permissions**.
+We recommend that you [create a separate {{ integration.display_name }} Admin user for Stitch](http://support.pipedrive.com/hc/en-us/articles/207319685-How-to-add-edit-remove-a-user){:target="new"}, but this isn’t mandatory to use the integration.
 Creating a user for us simply makes our activity easier to distinguish in logs and audits.

-      **If you don’t want to create a user for us**, simply ensure that the credentials you use to connect to Stitch have Admin permissions.
+      If you don’t want to create a user for us, ensure that the credentials you use to connect to Stitch have Admin permissions.
 If the API token associated with a non-Admin user is used to set up the integration, Stitch may be unable to access and replicate all of your data.

-      Note that users are counted at the account-level in Pipedrive, not the company level.
-If you want to create a user for us and are concerned about the cost of your Pipedrive subscription, don’t worry - you won’t be charged twice.
+      **Note**: Users in {{ integration.display_name }} are counted at the account level, not the company level.
+If you want to create a user for us and are concerned about the cost of your {{ integration.display_name }} subscription, don’t worry - you won’t be charged twice.

-      **Connecting Multiple Pipedrive Companies**
+      {% capture multiple-companies %}

-      If you want to connect more than one Pipedrive company to Stitch, you’ll have to repeat the entire process in this article for **each** company you want to add.
-Essentially, you’ll have to create a separate Pipedrive integration for each company.
+      If you want to connect more than one {{ integration.display_name }} company to Stitch, you’ll have to repeat the entire process in this guide for **each** company you want to add.
+Essentially, you’ll have to create a separate {{ integration.display_name }} integration for each company.

-      Our Pipedrive integration uses an API Token to authenticate. **Pipedrive API tokens are unique not only at the user level, but the company level as well**.
-This means that a user’s API Token will vary from company to company, even if everything is housed in the same Pipedrive account.
+      Our {{ integration.display_name }} integration uses an API Token to authenticate. **{{ integration.display_name }} API tokens are unique not only at the user level, but the company level as well**.
+This means that a user’s API Token will vary from company to company, even if everything is housed in the same {{ integration.display_name }} account.
+      {% endcapture %}

+      {% include note.html first-line="**Connect multiple Pipedrive companies**" content=multiple-companies %}

-  - title: "Retrieving Your Pipedrive API Token"
+  - title: "Retrieve your {{ integration.display_name }} API token"
-    anchor:
+    anchor: "retrieve-api-token"
     content: |
-      1. If you created a Pipedrive user for Stitch, sign into Pipedrive as the Stitch user.
+      1. If you created a {{ integration.display_name }} user for Stitch, sign into {{ integration.display_name }} as the Stitch user.

-         If you didn’t, sign into Pipedrive as an Admin user.
+         If you didn’t, sign into {{ integration.display_name }} as an Admin user.
       2. Click the **user menu** (where your avatar is) in the top right corner of the screen.
       3. Click **Settings**.
       4. In the settings menu, click **API**.
       5. The user’s API Token will display.

       Leave this page open for now - you'll need it to complete the setup in Stitch.

   - title: "add integration"
     content: |
-      4. Paste the Pipedrive API Token into the **API Token** field.
+      4. Paste the {{ integration.display_name }} API Token into the **API Token** field.

   - title: "historical sync"
   - title: "replication frequency"

-  - title: "track data"
+# -------------------------- #
+#       Schema Details       #
+# -------------------------- #

+schema-sections:
+  - content: |
+      Want to check out what your data looks like in {{ integration.display_name }}'s API?
+If you still have your API Token handy, you can enter it on {{ integration.display_name }}'s website to interact directly with the API and see your data in raw JSON format.

+      In the **Attributes** section for each table is a link to {{ integration.display_name }}'s documentation for that endpoint.
+Use those links to interact with {{ integration.display_name }}'s API.
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}

-{% contentfor schema-notes %}
-Want to check out what your data looks like in Pipedrive's API?
-If you still have your API Token handy, you can enter it on Pipedrive’s website to interact directly with the API and see your data in raw JSON format.

-In the **Attributes** section for each table is a link to Pipedrive's documentation for that endpoint.
-Use those links to interact with Pipedrive's API.
-{% endcontentfor %}